InsightsInsight - Brachers - POSTED: July 30 2019

 - Speak clearly, slowly and with simple language, giving one message at a time and providing information in bite-size chunks.
 Use eye contact: stop note-taking to make sure you connect with your client.

 - If your client cannot understand what you are asking, can you ask the question in a different way?
-Where appropriate, use direct closed questions that need a yes or no answer, and use props or notes.
+Where appropriate, use direct draft questions that need a yes or no answer and use props or notes.

 - Book a longer meeting than you may need so you do not need to rush.
 If your client is having a ‘bad day’, could you reschedule?